Spirituality and psychiatry

 formal religious belief, to take part in religious practices, or

 belong to an established faith tradition to read this leaflet - or

 to experience spirituality.

 - helps us to find meaning and purpose in the things we

-- can bring hope in times of suffering and loss
+- can bring hope and healing in times of suffering and

 - encourages us to seek the best relationship with ourselves,

 These experiences are part of being human - they are just as

 other conditions, such as dementia and head injury, as